 Flash forward 50 years.
-President Barack Obama sits in Kennedy’s Oval Office.
-The population has more than doubled, text messages are preferred to “snail mail,” and more than likely your cell phone has replaced your PC.
-The world’s population has more than doubled — and is projected to continue to grow to 9 billion in another 50 years.
+President Barack Obama sits in Kennedy's Oval Office.
+The population has more than doubled, text messages are preferred to "snail mail" and more than likely your cell phone has replaced your PC.
+The global propulation has more than doubled and continues to grow.

-Time changes a lot, but it doesn’t change everything.
-For example, flipping through the first edition, I realized many of the equipment suppliers are still thriving and much of the equipment, albeit more advanced today, remains the same.
-And even though Feed, Grain and Farm Equipment changed its format, content and name a couple of times, the magazine’s mission has remained the same: To aid companies in improving their operations by providing leading-edge information.
+Time changes a lot, but it doesn't change everything.
+For example, flipping through the first edition, many of the equipment suppliers are still thriving and much of the equipment, albeit more advanced today, remains the same.
+And even thought Feed, Grain and Farm Equipment, changed its name, format and content, the magazine's mission has remained the same: To aid companies in improving their operations by providing leading-edge information.

 In order to fulfill our mission to deliver the best in-depth industry coverage possible, Feed & Grain has launched a new website — one with more web-exclusive content, product information and enhanced multimedia features — tailored to the needs of our individual readers.